snbuback/virt-firmware/README.md

 Read efi variables from linux efivarfs and decode/print them.

+## pe-dumpinfo

+Information dump for pe (the format used by efi) binaries.

+## pe-listsigs

+List signatures and certificate chain for pe binaries.
+Can also extract certificates & signatures.

 ## using the python modules

 There isn't much documentation yet, sorry.
 Best code reads to get